JorShe57/yb/EMAILJS_SETUP.md

 ## Testing

 Once configured, submit a quote request on your website and you should receive an email notification automatically.

+**If you get errors:**
+- "Service ID not found": Check that your EmailJS service is properly set up and connected
+- "Template ID not found": Verify your template ID is correct and template is saved
+- "Public key invalid": Make sure you're using the correct public key from Account settings

+**Current Status:**
+Your service ID is set to: `service_61e088p`

+If this service ID isn't working, you may need to:
+1. Log into EmailJS dashboard
+2. Check if this service exists and is properly connected
+3. Create a new service if needed
+4. Update the VITE_EMAILJS_SERVICE_ID environment variable

 ## Benefits of EmailJS